react-native-datetimepicker/.github/.github/ISSUE_TEMPLATE/feature_request.md

 # Feature request

 <!--
-This issue should serve for you to present or pitch an idea to the maintainers - but remember that it would be better if you were to submit a PR instead 🤗
+This issue should serve for you to present or pitch an idea to the maintainers - but remember that it may be better to just submit a PR that will add the feature, if you believe it may be benefitial to others, too 🤗
 -->

 ## Why it is needed